pygame-community/pygame-ce/docs/reST/ref/music.rst

    | :sg:`set_soundfont(path) -> None`

    This sets the soundfont file to be used in the playback of midi music.
-   The soundfont only affects the playback of MID, MIDI, and KAR file formats.
+   The soundfont only affects the playback of ``MID``, ``MIDI``, and ``KAR`` file formats.
-   The meaning of "path", a string (or multiple strings separated by a semi-colon), will point to the soundfont file(s) to be searched for in order given if some are missing.
-Passing None as the path resets the soundfont back to the system default soundfont.
+   The ``path`` argument, a string (or multiple strings separated by a semi-colon), must point to the soundfont file(s) to be searched for in order given if some are missing.

+   Note that while SDL_Mixer stores the soundfont path, whether the soundfont is used in the playback is a different story.
+SDL_Mixer needs to be compiled with soundfont support for a given platform.
+Soundfonts work on Raspbian 64-bit, but not Windows 11.
+Other operation systems have not been tested.

    Function :func:`set_soundfont` calls underlying SDL_mixer function
    ``Mix_SetSoundFonts``.